 The wet component, caused by water vapour and condensed water (e.g. clouds).
 This delay component depends on the weather conditions and is therefore quite random and difficult to model.
 It is particularly prevalent in areas with high humidity, such as near coastlines, and during adverse weather conditions, such as heavy rain or snow.
 Fortunately, the delay induced is smaller than the hydrostatic one being about tens of centimetre.

 There is a very common type of interference that affects GNSS receivers known as multipath.
-This phenomenon occurs when a satellite signal is received at the user GNSS receiver antenna by different paths due to the presence of obstacles on which the signal is reflected.
+This phenomenon occurs when a satellite signal is received at the user GNSS receiver antenna by different paths due to the presence of obstacles like tall buildings with glass fascade on which the signal is reflected.
 The effects produced by the multipath are mainly a distortion in the modulation of the signal and the phase of the carrier producing a degradation of the accuracy, which implies increased positioning errors.
 Complementary to this phenomenon, there is another quite similar interference that also affects GNSS signals reception at the receivers.
 This undesired phenomenon is associated to the direct signal blockage of GNSS signals due to natural or man-made obstacles (e.g. mountains or buildings).
 The reception of only non-line-of-sight (NLOS) signals via reflection (referred as NLOS multipath) introduces errors in the pseudorange measurement due to the increase in the length of the path of the reflected signal compared to the direct path between the satellite and the receiver.
 Sometimes, the multipath and NLOS multipath phenomena may occur together, especially near ports [11].

 The GNSS signals can also be totally blocked.
 This is not considered as signal interference but shall be taken into account when estimating possible disturbances on GNSS signals reception by the user.
-As it was introduced in the previous paragraph, the line of sight between GNSS satellites and GNSS receivers can be blocked by natural or artificial obstacles, negatively impacting on the reception of GNSS signals by the user.
+As it was introduced in the previous paragraph, the line of sight between GNSS satellites and GNSS receivers can be blocked by natural (e.g. near very high coast, canyons) or artificial obstacles (e.g. high buildings, bridges), negatively impacting on the reception of GNSS signals by the user.
 A situation, where the GNSS signal does not reach the receiver at all is referred to as shadowing or obstruction which will result into increased positioning errors because of two unwanted effects: fewer satellites in view and poorer satellite geometry.
 Both effects, indirectly or directly, increase the Dilution of Precision (DOP) value which is related to the inaccuracy of the position measurement.
 The smaller the DOP value is the more precise position is calculated.

 Man-made interference

 Man-made interference can be either unintentional or deliberately generated.
 The radio spectrum is in efficient use, and despite regulation and licensing, unintentional interference between radio transmissions cannot be totally avoided.
 Navigation signals may be accidentally or intentionally blocked by other high-power signals or lock into strong deliberately transmitted falsified signals.

+The maximum propagation distance of interference signal under normal weather conditions can be calculated with the following Equation [12]: